 This chapter was first commissioned for and published in Private Equity International’s Responsible Investment Special 2015.
 The web link to the book is: www.privateequityinternational.com/PEI/Magazine/

-Private Equity (PE) firms are increasingly recognising the need to not just consider environmental, social and governance (ESG) factors as part of their investment process but also the need to effectively communicate their approach and the ongoing performance of their portfolios
+Private Equity (PE) firms are increasingly recognising the need to not just consider environmental, social and governance (ESG) factors as part of their investment process but also the need to effectively communicate their approach and the ongoing performance of their portfolios to stakeholders.

 ERM has identified some strong market trends through the completion of over 250 ESG-related assignments across the globe for PE firms.